Hinges - How Can I Tell Which Hinge I Have In My Kitchen Cabinet?

-(Inset) Door front sits flush with the front edge of the carcass end
+- Inset Overlay - The door front sits flush with the front edge of the carcass end

+You should also check how the hinge connects to the carcass.
 Most hinges are either a Clip On hinge or a Slide On hinge